rossobrien/laughing-hipster/README.md

 Installation
 ============

-Find your Sublime Text 2 packages directory.
-You can do this using the `Preferences -> Browse Packages` menu from within Sublime Text 2.
+Find your Sublime Text packages directory.
+You can do this using the `Preferences -> Browse Packages` menu from within Sublime Text.

 Download the .tmTheme file from this repository and copy it into the `Color Scheme - Default` folder.